confuzzledduck/syndicate-out/readme.txt

 * Fix for API authentication failure when corrections are needed to remote site URL (thanks Brandon).
 * Made some improvements to error reporting when API authentication fails.
 * Added ability to rename syndication groups for greater clarity.
+* Squelch error in new post page for groups with no servers.

 = 0.8.4 =
 * Added hooks for actions and filters to syndication process.